Succulent pork tenderloin marinaded in a sweet mustard sauce and then roasted.

 - Marinading time: at least 30 minutes, overnight if possible

-- Cooking time: 10 minutes hob, 30 minutes oven
+- Cooking time: 10 minutes hob; 35 minutes oven

 - Vegetables to serve

-- You will also need 2 small roasting tins/pans.
+- You will also need 2 small roasting pans.

 - For the mustard pork

-- Remove the pork from the fridge to bring it up to room temperature.
+- Remove the pork from the fridge and leave to come up to room temperature.

 - Meanwhile prepare the vegetables.
 Parboil a few potatoes and carrots for 7 minutes.
 Drain and leave for a few minutes until cool enough to handle.
-Then chop, put in a bowl and toss with a little olive oil.
+Then chop into small chunks and put in a bowl.
+Toss with a glug of olive oil.

 - The vegetables and pork are roasted at the same time.
-So tip the vegetables into a small roasting tin/pan along with the olive oil and roast for about 30 minutes until they start to brown and crisp.
+So tip the vegetables into a small roasting pan along with the olive oil and roast for about 35 minutes until they start to brown and crisp.

-- Transfer the pork to the second tin/pan and pour over the marinade.
-Cover with foil and roast in the oven for 15 minutes.
-Then remove the foil and continue cooking for a further 10 minutes, or until the pork is cooked through and the juices run clear when tested with a skewer.
+- Transfer the pork to the second pan and pour over the marinade.
+Cover with foil and roast in the oven for 25 minutes.
+Then remove the foil and continue roasting for a further 10 minutes, or until the pork is cooked through and the juices run clear when tested with a skewer.

 - Slice the pork and pour over the sticky pan juices.
 Serve with the roasted vegetables and accompany with peas.